-Spurred by the \$10 million Ansari X-Prize^f Scaled Composites, LLC built and flew the human piloted SpaceShipOne into space twice in as many weeks in 2004.
-While Scaled reportedly spent considerably more than the purse to win, other commercial deals involving advertising and technology sales netted a small profit.
-As a direct result, Scaled is now developing SpaceShipTwo for Virgin Galactic.
-Virgin Galactic is building a space port in New Mexico and intends to fly tourists into space for \$200,000 per seat within a few years.
-They are taking reservations and have booked the first 290 customers, collecting \$40 million in deposits.
-Significantly, Virgin has a competitor in RocketShip Tours using an XCOR Aerospace vehicle RocketShip Tours is asking \$95,000 per passenger for flights in the not-too-distant future.
+Spurred by the \$10 million Ansari X-Prize Scaled Composites, LLC built and flew the human piloted Space-ShipOne into space twice in as many weeks in 2004.
+While Scaled reportedly spent considerably more than the purse to win, other commercial deals involving advertising and technology sales netted a small profit.12 As a direct result, Scaled is now flight testing SpaceShipTwo for Virgin Galactic.i Virgin Galactic is building a space port in New Mexico and intends to fly tourists into space for \$200,000 per seat.
+They are taking reservations and as of 2009 had booked the first 290 customers, collecting \$40 million in deposits.13 Significantly, Virgin has a competitor in RocketShip Tours using an XCOR Aerospace vehicle.
+RocketShip Tours is asking \$95,000 per passenger for flights in the not-too-distant future.

-Time will tell if the sub-orbital tourism business is profitable, we will know in a few years.
+Time will tell if the sub-orbital tourism business is profitable; we will know in a few years.
 The industry must avoid early accidents that kill some tourists and scare off the rest.
-Also, coming to the market in the middle of a major recession, perhaps even a depression, isn't usually good for any luxury business; but perhaps the economy will recover in time.
-In any case, if this industry is successful it will conduct many hundreds if not thousands of launches a year, developing the experience base to take on the much more difficult problem of reliable, inexpensive orbital tourist flight.
+If this industry is successful it will conduct many hundreds if not thousands of launches a year, developing the experience base to take on the much more difficult problem of reliable, inexpensive orbital tourist flight.